bakerte/DMRGenie.jl/README.md

 This guide gives a general overview of the app, and covers how to set up and run DMRGenie.

-To deploy this software on a local machine, we provide the instructions in `/guides/DeveloperGuide`
+To deploy this software on our web-based implementation, we ask anyone to follow the instructions in `/guides/DeveloperGuide`

-For modifications to the front end, we provide `/guides/BuilderGuide`

 ## Using the App